-Figure 12 The painting of the Tribhumi scene or the scene of the three worlds of the Thai Buddhist cosmology at Khongkharam Temple in Ratchaburi Province traditional mural paintings in the temple mainly describe Buddhist Dharma principles.
+The physical characteristics of this temple are symbolically designed.
+The planning and the composition of the temple connotes the site as a model of the universe reflecting the concept of Buddha Spawa (พุทธสภาวะ-Buddha Status).
+The contents of the traditional mural paintings in the temple mainly describe Buddhist Dharma principles.
 Mostly, they were created according to the needs and concepts of their aristocratic patrons.
 Moreover, they reflect the artists' inspiration, based on their traditions and social contexts.